 Blue foods: Composed of fresh, dehydrated or preserved fruits.
 Oranges, bananas, apple, milky, grapes, tangerine, plum, melon, and the typical fruits of each country.

 Orange foods: They are all those vegetables that are not green and the tubers.
-In this group are carrots, potatoes, auyama, sweet potatoes, celery, and others.
+This group includes carrots, potatoes, auyama, sweet potatoes, celery, and others.

 Purple foods: Composed of oilseeds or dried seeds.
-In this group are almonds, hazelnuts, peanuts, merey, nuts, yogurt, honey, and coffee.
+This group includes almonds, hazelnuts, peanuts, merey, nuts, yogurt, honey, and coffee.

 The recommended Wiccans foods for each Sabbath

 The Wicca Year Celebration Wheel includes the full calendar and lunar year festivities with the eight solar sabbat feasts and the 13 full moon esbat festivals.

 The Sabbaths are Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lammas, and Mabon, linked to equinoxes and solstices and intermediate agrarian feasts.